Skip to main content

 • determine if are eligible for tax treaty benefits or a standard deduction.

-• assist with completion of the 1040NR form.
+• assist with completion of the Form 8843 or Form 1040NR as appropriate.

 • prepare a completed federal tax form for you to print, sign, and mail in and what documents to attach to it.